Amaranthus greggii

 Amaranthus greggii, also known as Gregg's amaranth or Josiah amaranth, is a glabrous annual flowering plant native to Texas, Louisiana, and Mexico.
 The plant can grow up to 1 m (3 ft) in height.
 It is found in sand dunes and near sea beaches.
 The species name greggii honors Josiah Gregg (1806–1850), a merchant, explorer, naturalist, and author of the American Southwest and Northern Mexico.

-According to J. D. Sauer (1972b), Amaranthus myrianthus Standley most probably is a hybrid between A. arenicola and A. greggii.
-The seeds of A.greggii are dark brown and shiny, with 1.2-1.7 mm in diameter.
+According to J. D. Sauer (1972b), Amaranthus myrianthus Standley most probably is a hybrid between Amaranthus arenicola and A. greggii.
+The seeds of A. greggii are dark brown and shiny, with 1.2-1.7 mm in diameter.